TolstoyDotCom/more-speech/README.md

 How to build it
 ------
-If you don't have it already, install Maven from [here https://maven.apache.org/install.html].
+If you don't have it already, install Maven from [here](https://maven.apache.org/install.html).
 Then, open a command line window, change to the directory with the source code (where the pom.xml file is) and type `mvn compile package`, `mvn compile exec:java`, or similar.
 Only two tests have been provided; others will be uploaded later.